macenturalxl1/Kai/ui/README.md

 #### Deploying a Docker Image to an EKS Cluster

-1. Create a kubernetes cluster in EKS
+1. Create a kubernetes cluster in EKS with the `eksctl create cluster` command

 2. Use the [deployment.yml](./kubernetes/deployment.yml) to tell your EKS cluster how to deploy the Kai UI image to it using the command
-`kubectl apply -f ./kubernetes/deployment.yml` **ensure the .yml's image is pointing to the correct registry and `targetPort` matches the same port exposed in the Dockerfile so it is able to forward traffic to the correct Docker container port*
+`kubectl apply -f ./kubernetes/deployment.yml` **ensure the .yml's Deployment containers image is pointing to the correct registry and `targetPort` matches the same port exposed in the Dockerfile so it is able to forward traffic to the correct Docker container port*

 3. Check the images are successfully deployed by checking the pods are running `kubectl get pods -o wide`